macihasa/chatapp/README.md

 # chatapp

-Ive decided to start over on this project in another repository: github.com/macihasa/chat
+Ive started over on this project in another repository.
 Reasons:
 1. I've decided to rethink the Friends system of the chat application.
 A DB table for friend requests seems necessary.
 2. I want to swap out mongoDB for a relational Database where i can write the SQL queries myself instead of relying on the Bson document format with aggregation pipelines etc.